 Industry sources familiar with Samsung’s chip plans tipped-off The Korea Herald about the R&D work Samsung has started, noting it’s the company’s goal to have the chips handle the data crunching and processing needed to power AI systems and apps on a device rather than relying on a internet connection to an external server or cloud platform.

 “[Samsung] is in the middle of developing several types of chips that will be capable of processing massive data from AI applications on devices, eliminating the need to communicate with cloud servers,” a source from one of Samsung’s partners told The Korea Herald.

-Given the amount of data various connected device we have in our homes such up from everyday use, having a dedicated AI processing in them could not only make them smart and more useful, but also help accelerate the over all development of AI.
+Given the amount of data various connected device we have in our homes suck up from everyday use, having dedicated AI processing in them could not only make them smart and more useful, but also help accelerate the overall development of AI.

 “In the next three years or so, smartphones will have designated chips that will improve the processing of AI features by 50 percent from today,” the industry source explained.
 “A kind of an accelerator can be applied to empower AI devices.”

 But Samsung is not alone in delving into AI-powering chips; Microsoft’s next-generation HoloLens mixed reality headset is going to have a separate co-processor designed for running AI and machine learning code within the headset itself.